 To date, we have invested some US$160,000 in community-based project-work that has encouraged reforestation, soil regeneration, and experimentation and learning about other “carbon-capture” and “productivity enhancing” practices.
 Our intention is to illustrate across the entire supply chain, from coffee producers to the end-consumer, that: “climate solutions exist and can be as close as the soil under our feet, and the coffee mug in our hands!”

 With the Carbon, Climate and Coffee initiative, we hope to create a positive example of how our industry could become regenerative.
 And at the same time, we acknowledge that investing with our partners to support carbon-sequestration and other innovative, organic agriculture practices, not only contributes to the health and sustainable development in producer communities – it also strengthens our direct relationships across the supply chain.
 This work has improved our understanding of: climate impact on coffee productivity world-wide; the wealth of knowledge and innovative capacity within our network of producer partners; and how best practices translate into more stable supply and, thereby, reduces the risk for both producers and roasters alike!
 And finally, this initiative has helped us achieve our ultimate goal of greater social, environmental and economic impact for our producer partner families, communities and organizations.

 The producer projects we have supported range from establishing “Centers of Excellence” with model, coffee producers in the central jungle region of Pangoa, Peru to establishing centralized compost production and distribution with farmers in the Kigeyo region of Rwanda, and from establishing demonstration plots in Chiapas, Mexico to recovering 75 abandoned coffee plots to fully regenerated fields in Marcala, Honduras.

-In the end, we could call this financial investment a sort of “carbon market” — but one that is envisioned and managed to be kept at a human scale!
+In the end, we’ve created a sort of “In-house” carbon market — but one that is envisioned and managed to be kept at a human scale!